 - You must book a space at a session before you leave home, and complete the health questions for everyone (including parents/volunteers) who will be entering the school site.
 If there are no tickets available, then please do not come.

-- Everyone in the sports hall should wear a face mask (or fencing mask liner) at all times.
+- Everyone in the sports hall should wear a face mask at all times when not fencing.

 - Parents/guardians who wish to accompany their children MUST remain in the hall for the duration, and will be asked to help out with running the session.

 - Read the instructions (download link below) to familiarise yourself with what to do.